Free Thanksgiving dinners available locally

 Saturday, Nov.
 23

-On Saturday, Nov.
-23, the Greater Barboursville Community Outreach will provide a free Thanksgiving dinner with turkey or ham, all the trimmings, pumpkin pie and other desserts, and beverages from 3-4:30 p.m. at the Barboursville Senior Center, 721 Central Ave. in Barboursville.
+Outreach dinner: On Saturday, Nov.
+23, the Greater Barboursville Community Outreach will provide a free Thanksgiving dinner with turkey or ham, all the trimmings, pumpkin pie and other desserts, and beverages from 3 to 4:30 p.m. at the Barboursville Senior Center, 721 Central Ave. in Barboursville.
 All are welcome.
 For more information, call 304-736-6251.

 Thursday, Nov.
 28

-The Presbyterian Church of the Covenant in Hurricane is hosting its 31st Annual Community Thanksgiving Day Dinner, providing full, free Thanksgiving meals to anyone in Hurricane and surrounding communities.
+Community dinner: The Presbyterian Church of the Covenant in Hurricane, West Virginia, is hosting its 31st annual Community Thanksgiving Day Dinner, providing full, free Thanksgiving meals to anyone in Hurricane and surrounding communities.

-For four years, West Tenampa Mexican Restaurant in Huntington has closed for business, but will open Thursday for a special event for friends and the community.
-No tacos: just Traditional Thanksgiving dishes will be served.
-Anyone is welcome to attend if they don't have a place to spend the day.
+Thanksgiving at Tenampas: For four years, West Tenampa Mexican Restaurant in Huntington has closed for business, but will open Thursday for a special event for friends and the community.
+No tacos — just traditional Thanksgiving dishes will be served.
+Anyone is welcome to attend if they don’t have a place to spend the day.

 If you can, bring a dish, but it’s not necessary to come, eat and sing karaoke.
 The event begins at 3 p.m. and ends when the food runs out.

-Hosted by Huntington Pride, all LGBTQ+ and allies are welcome to join in a free Thanksgiving Day event from 1-4 p.m. at The Cellar Door, 905 3rd Ave.
+LGBTQ family dinner: Hosted by Huntington Pride, all LGBTQ+ and allies are welcome to join in a free Thanksgiving Day event from 1 to 4 p.m. at The Cellar Door, 905 3rd Ave.

 This is a family event and no alcohol will be served during the dinner.